What We Do

 Education is key to empowering people and creating the next generation of conservationists.
-We work directly with local educational institutions and partner organizations to strengthen their programs and capacity, training hundreds of young scientists each year.
+We work directly with African educational institutions to train hundreds of young scientists each year.

 Saving gorillas is an important mission, but the value of this work is even more far reaching.
 When gorillas are protected, so are their forest habitats, which are critical ecosystems that support our planet and all life on earth.

 Our holistic conservation efforts also directly help people and communities, improving the health and livelihoods of people who live near the gorillas and helping to build the next generation of conservationists in Africa.

 Where We Work

 The Fossey Fund protects two of the four gorilla subspecies—the critically endangered Grauer’s gorillas in eastern Democratic Republic of the Congo and the endangered mountain gorillas in the Virunga Mountains of Rwanda.